top of page

 Dell continued publishing books with this alternate title for many years and with various different covers.
 One unfortunately has the dead body in a fountain not a pool!

 Fontana Paperbacks: In the UK, Fontana Books first published a version in 1955 priced 2/6 featuring a crouching woman holding a gun to a man’s neck.
 This cover was changed in 1961 (Fontana’s 5th impression) to Barbara Walton’s fairly boring cover of a man on a staircase.
 In 1963, for Fontana’s 6th impression, we get the iconic Tom Adams cover which was one of his earliest images.
 Fontana was still using the yellow band on the bottom on the front cover at this time.
-In 1968, for Fontana’s 9th impression, the cover art was freshened up with an image from Ian Robinson with the revolver in the basket of eggs.
-Commonly mistaken as one of Tom Adams’ images, this is one of the 13 book covers Robinson did for Fontana.
+In 1968, for Fontana’s 9th impression, the cover art was freshened up with an image from Ian Robertson with the revolver in the basket of eggs.
+Commonly mistaken as one of Tom Adams’ images, this is one of the 13 book covers Robertson did for Fontana.
 Fontana’s new design of the white band at the top and bottom of the front panel was now being used.
 All of these Fontana editions are fairly easy to locate with a bit of patience and most can be acquired for £5 - £15 UK depending on condition.

 Over the years many more versions of this book have been created with covers that typically focused on the swimming pool as the iconic image.
 Some publishers took different approaches.
 All of these paperbacks from 1970 onwards are easy to find and sell for typical used book prices.